-I. Operator Teleservices (Inbound)
+I. Operator teleservices (Inbound)

-Inbound provides large volume inbound call-processing services, including order capture and customer service applications.
-Inbound was established in 1986 with the goal of becoming the leading inbound teleservices operation in the United States.
+Inbound provides large volume inbound call-processing services including order capture and customer service applications.
+Inbound was established in 1986 with the goal of becoming one of the leading inbound teleservices operation in the United States.
+Call Center Solutions magazine ranked Inbound as the number three Inbound provider for 1999 up from the number four ranking in 1998.
 It was one of the first service providers to fully automate its operations and to develop proprietary software systems to service the customized needs of its clients.
-In 1998, Inbound represented approximately 38.6% of the Company's revenue.
+In 1999, Inbound represented approximately 44.8% of the Company's revenue.
 The two divisions of Inbound are Direct Response Services and Custom Operator Services.

 Direct Response Services.
 This division custom designs applications to meet client specifications for order capture, lead generation, customer service, dealer referral and other information processing campaigns.
 Direct Response Services receives incoming calls 24 hours per day, 365 days per year.
-Clients measure this division's service quality by its ability to (i) process a large volume of simultaneous incoming calls and (ii) to minimize the number of calls which receive a busy signal.
+Clients measure this division's service quality by its ability to (i) process a large volume of simultaneous incoming calls and (ii) to minimize the number of calls, which receive a busy signal.
 Although this division processes call volume from other media such as radio, print and direct mail advertisements, most of its call volume is generated via toll-free numbers appearing in television advertisements.
 This type of inbound campaign requires the capability to handle increases in call volumes over short periods of time.

 The Company utilizes automatic call distributors and digital switches to identify the toll-free number dialed by each caller.
 The toll-free number specifies the particular client campaign and designates customer, product, and service information to the operator and provides a highly structured script designed to aid in processing the transaction.
 Each individual operator may receive a call for one of hundreds of different client campaigns at any given time.
-Furthermore, the Company can immediately report information captured during the call to its client, the client's advertising agency and the client's designated fulfillment company.
+Furthermore, the Company can immediately report information captured during the call to its client; the client's advertising agency and the client's designated fulfillment company.
 Caller information and campaign call volume summary reports are customized and may be transmitted to the client via magnetic tape, electronic transfer or facsimile per the client's instructions.
 Clients also have the ability to access real-time on-line program results by media source.
 Immediate access to call volume data allows the Company's clients to quickly determine the cost effectiveness of various campaigns and to adjust their media expenditures accordingly.

 Custom Operator Services.
 This division provides customized teleservices solutions on a dedicated basis to large business clients.
 Many businesses are finding it increasingly difficult to provide high quality customer service and product support without diverting resources from their core businesses.
-In addition, it is expensive for these businesses to own, operate and maintain state-of-the-art call-processing facilities.
-The Company provides a wide range of inbound telephone-based services including: (i) programs designed to enhance or maximize customer acquisition and retention; (ii) customer service and support; (iii) product support; (iv) collection services; (v) customer complaint resolution; (vi) client satisfaction information; and (vii) technical support.
-Our clients critical success factors are program specific, such as exceeding goals for call conversion, reduced average length of call, reduced average speed of answer, increased call quality, and successfully resolving the customer's concerns in a single contact.
+In addition, it is expensive for these businesses to own, operate and maintain state-of-the-art contact management facilities.
+The Company provides a wide range of inbound telephone-based services including: (i) programs designed to enhance or maximize customer acquisition and retention; (ii) customer service, customer relationship management and support; (iii) product support; (iv) collection services; (v) customer complaint resolution; (vi) client satisfaction information; and (vii) technical support.
+Our client's critical success factors are program specific, such as exceeding goals for contact response time, reduced handle time, reduced average speed of answer, increased contact quality, and successfully resolving the customer's concerns in a single contact.